MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 ## Symbol kinds used by the MontiArc language (importable):

 The MontiArc language imports the following symbols kinds:
-- `TypeSymbol` The symbol of a data type of ports, parameters, and component fields.
+- `TypeSymbol` defines a data type and can be used for ports, parameters, and component fields.
 Kind and symbol instances are imported.
-- `FieldSymbol` The symbol of a component field or configuration parameter.
+- `FieldSymbol` can be imported as component field or configuration parameter of an imported component.
-  Kind is imported, symbols are defined locally only.
+  Kind is imported, component fields are defined locally only, while configuration parameters are imported as part of component types.
 - `TypeVarSymbol` The symbol of a type parameter of a component.
-  Kind is imported, symbols are defined locally only.
+  Kind is imported, symbols are defined locally and imported as part of component types.

 ## Symbol kinds defined by the MontiArc language (exported):
 The MontiArc language family defines the following symbols:

-- `ComponentTypeSymbol` The symbol of a component type providing the component's definition.
+- `ComponentTypeSymbol` the symbol for component types providing the component's definition.
 Holds symbols of the component's parameters, type parameters, ports, fields, and subcomponents.
-- `ComponentInstanceSymbol` The symbol of a component instance.
-A component instance has a type corresponding to a component type.
+- `ComponentInstanceSymbol` the symbol for component instances.
+A component instance has a component type and thus can be used to connect it's ports.
-- `PortSymbol` The symbol of a port.
-A port has a type corresponding to a (normal) type expression, like `int`, `Signal`, or also `Set<String>`.
+- `PortSymbol` the symbol of a port.
+A port has a type for the data flowing on it, which thus corresponds to a (normal) type expression, like `int`, `Signal`, or also `Set<String>`.

-Please note that MontArc keeps the type expressions knwon from MontiCore's types and the *component types* disjoint.
-They cannot be mixed up.
+Please note that MontiArc keeps the type expressions knwon from MontiCore's types and the *component types* disjoint.
+The intention is that they cannot be mixed up.
+Components cannot be misused as classes and vice versa -- this is a lecture that was learn't form the type confusion occuring in SysML, where ultimatively everything is understood as class.

 ## Symbols imported by MontiArc models:
 - `TypeSymbol`: Through explicit import statements artifacts may provide types.